ALBANY, N.Y.--(BUSINESS WIRE)--

 including but not limited to its Annual Report on Form 10-K for the year

-period ended November 30, 2011.
-AngioDynamics does not assume any
+ended May 31, 2011.
+AngioDynamics does not assume any obligation to

-obligation to publicly update or revise any forward-looking statements
+publicly update or revise any forward-looking statements for any reason.

 EVC Group, Inc.